dojo/widgets/src/text-area/README.md

 - Provides an API for valid `<textarea>` attributes
 - Correctly handles a11y attributes
-- Wraps the input in a visible or invisible but accessible `<label>` if the `label` property is added
+- Associates a visible or invisible but accessible `<label>` with the `textarea` if the `label` property is added

 ### Accessibility Features

 `Textarea` ensures that the proper attributes (ARIA or otherwise) are set along with classes when properties such as `disabled`, `readOnly`, `invalid`, etc. are used.
 It provides the property `describedBy` to reference an element with additional descriptive text with `aria-describedby`.

+If the `label` property is not used, we recommend creating a separate `label` and pointing it at the input's `widgetId` property.

 ## Example Usage